-All LEP's across the country are facing many skills challenges - such as digital skills, retraining and future skills.
-However, several challenges more particular to the LLEP have been identified from available evidence and local knowledge:
+Many skills challenges - such as digital skills, retraining and future skills - are facing all LEPs across the country.
+However, several challenges more particular to the LLEP area have been identified from available evidence and local knowledge:

-- Leicester and Leicestershire's traditionally strong manufacturing base is predicted to contract as an employer in the future, partly due to the impact of automation and new technologies and potentially accelerated by the economic shock of the Covid-19 pandemic.
-This could create the need to retrain workers to transition to new areas of demand. - Local high demand for labour intensive jobs, almost twice national levels, many of which can be low paid.
-This works against the ambition to be a high skill, high paid economy. - Skilled occupations such as science and engineering are a key strength of the area and the availability of skilled workers in Leicester and Leicestershire will be required to drive productivity and growth.
-This includes the role of colleges, apprenticeship provision and training providers in developing a talent pool as well as retaining and attracting skilled graduates.
-This is compounded by a shortage of well qualified teaching staff in FE to deliver in subjects such as digital skills and engineering.

-- Logistics is a rapidly growing sector in Leicestershire.
-It requires a wide variety of professionals and a broad skills mix.
-The availability of the right staff will be instrumental to the success of the new logistic developments in the area. - The area has a greater reliance on the European Union than most other LEPs8.
+Leicester and Leicestershire's traditionally strong manufacturing base is predicted to contract as an employer in the future, partly due to the impact of automation and new technologies and potentially

+- accelerated by the economic shock of the COVID-19 pandemic.
+This could create the need to retrain workers and transition to new areas of demand. - Local high demand for labour intensive jobs, almost twice national levels, many of which can be low paid.
+This works against the ambition to be a high skill, high paid economy.
+Demand for staff in most sectors has become more acute in 2021 due to people leaving the workforce and less workers joining.
+Some areas of work, for example logistics, have seen a rise in labour demand compared to pre-pandemic levels and are competing strongly for workers. - Skilled occupations such as science and engineering are a key strength of the area and the availability of skilled workers in the LLEP area will be required to drive productivity and growth.
+This includes the role of colleges, apprenticeship provision and training providers in developing a talent pool as well as retaining workers and attracting skilled graduates.
+This is compounded by a shortage of well qualified teaching staff in FE to deliver in subjects such as digital skills and engineering. - Logistics is a rapidly growing sector in Leicestershire.
+The sector includes a wide variety of professions and a broad skills mix.
+The availability of the right staff will be instrumental to the success of the new logistics developments in the LLEP area, including the Freeport area. - The LLEP area has a greater reliance on the European Union than most other LEPs.
 This is for both markets and labour.
-Brexit could have a stronger impact in Leicester and Leicestershire than other areas. - Continued labour demand for core occupations is essential to the function of society.
+Brexit could have a stronger impact in Leicester and Leicestershire than other areas.
+Early signs of this have been seen with many EU workers leaving the UK during the pandemic and far fewer returning.
+This has been linked with a shortage of HGV drivers serving the local logistics sector.

+- Continued labour demand for core occupations essential to the function of society, including health and social care.
 The importance of such roles has been strongly highlighted during the pandemic.
-This demand could be supported by workers from sectors which have suffered during the pandemic such as hospitality and some areas of retail. - A significant number of residents with barriers to work.
-This includes those living in areas of high deprivation, especially in the city where a high number of residents have no qualifications. - A specific barrier to work for many is travel.
+Many roles in this sector have been traditionally low paid and wage inflation in other sectors, coupled with lower immigration, may put pressure on recruitment for core occupations. - A significant number of residents with barriers to work.
+This includes those living in areas of high deprivation, especially in the city where a high number of residents have no qualifications.
+The most disadvantaged communities have often been those hit hardest by the pandemic leaving some individuals further away from the job market due to factors such as health, transport or additional caring responsibilities. - A specific barrier to work for many is travel.
 Several of the new developments (e.g. the logistics parks) are out-of-town and not always accessible by public transport.